 But the self can never be fully objectified, because there always remains a distinction between the act and the object of consciousness.
 Thus complete self-consciousness is not possible, for every act of self-consciousness presupposes splitting the self into subject and object, and as long as the subject is a subject, it is never an object.
-Your consciousness only works when you are not looking at it.
-Consciousness is the looker, not the object.
-Yet mankind is often enthralled by the delusion that we can monitor and control our own consciousness, even though the subject always recedes beyond every attempt to objectify it.
+Consciousness only works when it is not an object of consciousness.
+Consciousness only works when the drive for self-consciousness stops and simply lets consciousness happen.

-When I was a child, I sometimes suffered from insomnia, and one of my hippy cousins told me that it would help me relax and fall asleep if I focused simply on my breathing and my heartbeat.
+When I was a child, I would freak myself out with morbid, obsessive thoughts that would recur when I was trying to fall asleep.
+One of my hippy cousins told me that it would help me relax and fall asleep if I focused simply on my breathing and my heartbeat.
 So I would shadow each of these automatic processes with self-consciousness.
 But then the absurd idea would steal through my head that maybe these processes would stop if I no longer reflected on them, which would induce a feeling of panic that would stave off sleep even more.
-These morbid, obsessional thoughts were, however, quickly banished by induction.
+This morbid fixation was quickly banished by induction.
 For I would eventually fall asleep, and yet I have woken up every morning since.
 Our consciousness, like our heart and lungs, is at root an automatic biological process that does not require the shadow of self-consciousness to operate.
 This makes sense, for man is part of the animal kingdom, and consciousness exists in animal species that show no sign of self-consciousness at all.

 Such efforts are not, however, without consequence, for although they cannot change your deep identity, they can alienate you from who you really are and lead to a shallow and inauthentic existence.
 You have no choice about your deep identity, but you do have a choice to embrace it or flee from it, to own up to it or disown it, to be authentic or inauthentic, to be real or a fake.